 (continued from home page)...

-by making available those services that will offer academic and social support once
+options by making available those services that will offer academic and social support

-enrolled.
-The primary purpose of the Center is to collaborate with undergraduate students
+once enrolled.
+The primary purpose of the Center is to collaborate with undergraduate

-in becoming efficient, independent learners.
-Program components are designed to improve
+students in becoming efficient, independent learners.
+Program components are designed

-the persistence rate of African American males at the University by providing an environment
+to improve the persistence rate of African American males at the University by providing

 A major thrust of the African American Male Resource Center is to ensure that young